 The third trimester is a GREAT time to use the body pillow, for sure.

-If you’re not sure you want to use that one — there are a few other options on Amazon as well:
+If you’re not sure you want to use that one — there are a few other full-length body pillow options on Amazon as well:

-Anyway — that’s my best advice for pregnancy sleep, my friend Katie also has a good post about common pregnancy sleep issues.
+Anyway — that’s my best advice for better sleep during pregnancy, my friend Katie also has a good post about common pregnancy sleep issues.
+I also have a post on if you can go into labor while sleeping.

-Either way, you won’t get much sleep later on, so just do what you can.
+Either way, you won’t get much sleep in later stages of pregnancy, so just do what you can.

 Emily | Happy Mom Blog says